 Olive oil - Any neutral-tasting oil

 How To Make One Skillet Vegetable Hash?

 This is a simple process with few steps involved in it.
 First, I make crispy tofu/ paneer.
-Then saute the veggies, add spices and cook till veggies are cooked perfectly tender.
+Then saute the veggies, add spices, and cook till the veggies are cooked perfectly tender.
 In the end, add crispy tofu.
 Veggies hash is all ready to serve.